bh-g/Techiliens/README.md

 # Techiliens

-Our project aims to adress SDG6 Education for all
+Our project aims to adress SDG4 Quality Education

-Techiliens is an online platform for tech enthusiasts who are looking for tech resources but find it difficult to locate it.
+Techiliens is an online platform for tech enthusiasts who are looking for tech resources.
+We have tried to assemble all the resources required to learn programming and put it on a single website.